 One way to start with the idea of 360 degree reviews is to regularly collect feedback from coworkers and project managers after a project is completed.
 Why?
 It makes the feedback actionable, reliable and timely.
 Plus, encouraging peer-to-peer feedback gives employees a more team-based perspective, which can help them enhance their performance.

 Regardless of the approach, think about about how you can bring the appropriate perspectives to the table.
 Solely relying on a direct manager’s review is not necessarily the best practice anymore.

 As you consider what to ask in your feedback outreach, start by asking yourself:

-What employee and business decisions are you going to make with those insights?
+1. What are you hoping to take away from performance feedback?
+2. What insights are you trying to gather about your talent?
+3. What employee and business decisions are you going to make with those insights?

 Keep in mind, the answers may be different for people managers, HR and leadership.
 Work backwards from here to create the questions that will be used in assessments or check-in conversations between managers and employees.